 It is important that the name on your license match photo identification (such as a driver's license).
 First, change your driver’s license to your new name.
 The,n coordinate the name change through our Service Desk at 1-800-366-2661.
 They will ask that you mail, fax or email a copy of your new driver's license or other legal documentation of name change.
 Or you may mail three pieces of information (1. old and new name plus birth date, 2. driver’s license, and 3. legal document) to the address below with a request to change your name.
 There is no charge for this service.

 Atlanta, GA 31193-4943

-Once your customer account is updated, you can replace (reprint) your current Georgia hunting and fishing license with your new name online for FREE through the online web site, by telephone or at a Georgia license agent.
-Instructions on how to reprint your license.
+Once your customer account is updated, you can replace (reprint) your current Georgia hunting and fishing license with your new name online for free through the online web site, by telephone or at a Georgia license agent.

 Mail these four pieces of information to our address below requesting that we make a change to reflect your new name.
 You will receive your new card within about 2 weeks.
 You may use a copy of the completed Lifetime License Application plus payment as a temporary license until your new card arrives, or get your paper license printout online once the account is updated.

 2065 U.S. Highway 278 SE

 A replacement durable plastic lifetime license card can be ordered online, ordered at retail license agents, ordered using the Lifetime Sportsman's License application form by mailing it to the address on the form, or by calling 1-800-366-2661.
 Or customers may hand-deliver the completed application to selected Wildlife Resources Division office.
 Credit card transactions may not be available at every WRD office if hand delivered - please call the local office to verify.
 Replacement cards cost $10 plus the appropriate transaction fee ($2.50 online, $3.00 at WRD offices and retail agents, and $5.00 by telephone).